Shadota/SillyTavern-MessageSummarize/README.md

 You can set triggers to update the injection threshold after a number of new messages, a number of new summaries, or if the previous prompt size reaches some percent of your max context.
 If multiple triggers are specified, any of them will trigger an update.
 You can also manually trigger an update using `/qm-update-injection-threshold`.

-**Example: batching 20 removals after hitting message 115**
-- Decide how many non-summarized messages you want to keep after each batch.
-If you want to clear 20 messages every time you grow to 115, set `Injection Threshold` to `95` (115 target size minus the 20-message batch).
-This keeps the newest 95 messages untouched after each update.
-- Enable `Update Triggers` and set `New Messages Since Update` to `20` (or `Previous Prompt >=` a context percentage that roughly equals 20 new turns for your model).
-The trigger will only start counting once you have enough messages to reach the threshold.
-- To line up the first batch with a later point in the chat (e.g., message 115), wait until that spot (or just before it) and then run `/qm-update-injection-threshold` to anchor the threshold there.
-The next 20 messages will trip the trigger, moving the cutoff forward by 20 and summarizing/removing everything beyond it in one go, restoring a 20-message buffer before the next cycle.
+**Example: keep the newest 20 full messages while trimming back under 48k tokens**
+- Set `Injection Threshold` to `48000` and select `tk` (or choose `%` if you want a percent of max context).
+- Enable `Remove Messages`.
+- Set `Update Triggers -> New Messages Since Update` to `20` to define the batch size and minimum number of full messages to keep.
+- When the previous prompt exceeds 48k tokens, the cutoff advances in 20-message batches until the prompt is back under 48k, while keeping at least the newest 20 full messages.

 #### Short-Term Memory Injection
 - These settings affect how `short-term` summaries are injected.